Michelle Bachelet: Involvement in politics

-In 1970, during her first year as a university student, Bachelet joined the Socialist Youth and was an active supporter of the Popular Unity.
-In the immediate aftermath of the coup, she and her mother worked as couriers for the underground Socialist Party directorate, which was trying to organize a resistance movement.
-Eventually, almost all of them were captured and disappeared.
+In 1970, Bachelet joined the Socialist Youth and was an active supporter of the Popular Unity government.
+In the immediate aftermath of the coup, she and her mother worked as couriers for the underground Socialist Party directorate, trying to organize a resistance movement, before nearly all of their contacts were captured and disappeared.

-In the second half of the 1980s, Bachelet, after her return from exile, became politically active, fighting for the restoration of democracy in Chile, although not on the front line.
-In 1995, she became a member of the party's Central Committee and, from 1998 to 2000, she was an active member of the Political Commission.
-In 1996, she ran against future presidential opponent Joaquín Lavín for the mayorship of Las Condes, a wealthy suburb of Santiago and a right-wing stronghold.
-Lavín won the 22-candidate election with nearly 78% of the vote, while Bachelet finished fourth with 2.35%.
+In the second half of the 1980s, Bachelet became politically active again, joining protests against the dictatorship and building ties with the Vicaría de la Solidaridad, where her mother was also active.
+In 1995, she became a member of the Socialist Party's Central Committee and, from 1998 to 2000, an active member of its Political Commission.
+In 1996, she ran unsuccessfully for the mayorship of Las Condes, a wealthy Santiago suburb, coming fourth with 2.35% of the vote against incumbent Joaquín Lavín, who was re-elected with nearly 78%.